asteinarson/knemm/README.md

 - [Branches / modules](#branches--modules)

 ### Documentation
 This file is an overview, an introduction.
-For more per topic documentation - [go here](doc/index.md).
+For per topic documentation - [go here](doc/index.md).

 # Installing
 ### Via NPM